Title-1

 “The transition to ninth grade is the moment that takes the most planning and generates the most parent questions.
 A family that has had a gifted IEP since second grade suddenly hears that eligibility ends and something called ‘exceptional gifted’ is the only way to continue.
 If the student doesn’t meet those additional criteria, they get a four-year plan, not an IEP.
 Explaining that difference — and what it means for their child’s high school services — takes real preparation.
 The re-evaluation data we can show from earlier enrichment engagement helps that conversation a lot.”Special Education Director · West Virginia county school system

-West Virginia Gifted Education: Common Questions
+West Virginia Gifted Education & Renzulli Learning: Common Questions

 West Virginia Gifted Education Resources